Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == 4.6: SS/SSG/RS/RSG, 1.16
 4.6.1) <4.6.1> The list of all advancements necessary to obtain are: Minecraft, Stone Age, Getting an Upgrade, Acquire Hardware, Suit Up, Hot Stuff, Isn't It Iron Pick, Not Today, Thank You, Ice Bucket Challenge, Diamonds!, We Need to Go Deeper, Cover Me With Diamonds, Enchanter, Zombie Doctor, Eye Spy, The End?, Husbandry, The Parrots and the Bats, Best Friends Forever, A Seedy Place, Two by Two, A Balanced Diet, Serious Dedication, Adventure, Monster Hunter, What a Deal!, Sweet Dreams, Take Aim, Monsters Hunted, Postmortal, Hired Help, Adventuring Time, Sniper Duel, Nether, Return to Sender, Subspace Bubble, A Terrible Fortress, Uneasy Alliance, Spooky Scary Skeleton, Into Fire, Withering Heights, Local Brewery, Bring Home the Beacon, A Furious Cocktail, Beaconator, How Did We Get Here?, The End, Free the End, The Next Generation, Remote Getaway, The End...
 Again..., You Need a Mint, The City at the End of the Game, Sky's the Limit, Great View From Up Here, Fishy Business, Tactical Fishing, A Throwaway Joke, Very Very Frightening, Ol' Betsy, Who's the Pillager Now?, Two Birds One Arrow, Arbalistic, A Complete Catalogue, Voluntary Exile, Hero of the Village, Sticky Situation, Bee Our Guest, Total Beelocation, Those Were the Days, Hidden in the Depths, Who Is Cutting Onions?, Oh Shiny, This Boat Has Legs, War Pigs, Country Lode Take Me Home, Cover Me in Debris, Not Quite “Nine” Lives, Hot Tourist Destinations, and Bullseye.
 #entangled[Entangled Rule(s):]\
-#entangled[4.6.1 is referenced by: ] #entangledRules(("6.1.3", "CE24.1.1"))\
+#entangled[4.6.1 is referenced by: ] #entangledRule("CE24.1.1")\
+4.6.2: RSG runs under 3:00:00 must submit world files and logs.

 == 4.7: SS/SSG/RS/RSG, 1.17
-4.7.1) <4.7.1> The list of all advancements necessary to obtain are: Minecraft, Stone Age, Getting an Upgrade, Acquire Hardware, Suit Up, Hot Stuff, Isn't It Iron Pick, Not Today, Thank You, Ice Bucket Challenge, Diamonds!, We Need to Go Deeper, Cover Me With Diamonds, Enchanter, Zombie Doctor, Eye Spy, The End?, Husbandry, The Parrots and the Bats, Best Friends Forever, A Seedy Place, Two by Two, A Balanced Diet, Serious Dedication, Adventure, Monster Hunter, What a Deal!, Sweet Dreams, Take Aim, Monsters Hunted, Postmortal, Hired Help, Adventuring Time, Sniper Duel, Nether, Return to Sender, Subspace Bubble, A Terrible Fortress, Uneasy Alliance, Spooky Scary Skeleton, Into Fire, Withering Heights, Local Brewery, Bring Home the Beacon, A Furious Cocktail, Beaconator, How Did We Get Here?, The End, Free the End, The Next Generation, Remote Getaway, The End...
+4.7.1) The list of all advancements necessary to obtain are: Minecraft, Stone Age, Getting an Upgrade, Acquire Hardware, Suit Up, Hot Stuff, Isn't It Iron Pick, Not Today, Thank You, Ice Bucket Challenge, Diamonds!, We Need to Go Deeper, Cover Me With Diamonds, Enchanter, Zombie Doctor, Eye Spy, The End?, Husbandry, The Parrots and the Bats, Best Friends Forever, A Seedy Place, Two by Two, A Balanced Diet, Serious Dedication, Adventure, Monster Hunter, What a Deal!, Sweet Dreams, Take Aim, Monsters Hunted, Postmortal, Hired Help, Adventuring Time, Sniper Duel, Nether, Return to Sender, Subspace Bubble, A Terrible Fortress, Uneasy Alliance, Spooky Scary Skeleton, Into Fire, Withering Heights, Local Brewery, Bring Home the Beacon, A Furious Cocktail, Beaconator, How Did We Get Here?, The End, Free the End, The Next Generation, Remote Getaway, The End...
 Again..., You Need a Mint, The City at the End of the Game, Sky's the Limit, Great View From Up Here, Fishy Business, Tactical Fishing, A Throwaway Joke, Very Very Frightening, Ol' Betsy, Who's the Pillager Now?, Two Birds One Arrow, Arbalistic, A Complete Catalogue, Voluntary Exile, Hero of the Village, Sticky Situation, Bee Our Guest, Total Beelocation, Those Were the Days, Hidden in the Depths, Who Is Cutting Onions?, Oh Shiny, This Boat Has Legs, War Pigs, Country Lode Take Me Home, Cover Me in Debris, Not Quite “Nine” Lives, Hot Tourist Destinations, Bullseye, Whatever Floats Your Goat, Wax On, Wax Off, The Cutest Predator, The Healing Power of Friendship, Glow and Behold!, Light as a Rabbit, Surge Protector, Is It a Bird?, Is It a Balloon?, and Is It a Plane?\
-#entangled[Entangled Rule(s):]\
-#entangled[4.7.1 is referenced by: ] #entangledRule("6.1.3")\

 == 4.8: SS/SSG/RS/RSG, 1.18
 4.8.1) The list of all advancements necessary to obtain are: Minecraft, Stone Age, Getting an Upgrade, Acquire Hardware, Suit Up, Hot Stuff, Isn't It Iron Pick, Not Today, Thank You, Ice Bucket Challenge, Diamonds!, We Need to Go Deeper, Cover Me With Diamonds, Enchanter, Zombie Doctor, Eye Spy, The End?, Husbandry, The Parrots and the Bats, Best Friends Forever, A Seedy Place, Two by Two, A Balanced Diet, Serious Dedication, Adventure, Monster Hunter, What a Deal!, Sweet Dreams, Take Aim, Monsters Hunted, Postmortal, Hired Help, Adventuring Time, Sniper Duel, Nether, Return to Sender, Subspace Bubble, A Terrible Fortress, Uneasy Alliance, Spooky Scary Skeleton, Into Fire, Withering Heights, Local Brewery, Bring Home the Beacon, A Furious Cocktail, Beaconator, How Did We Get Here?, The End, Free the End, The Next Generation, Remote Getaway, The End...
 Again..., You Need a Mint, The City at the End of the Game, Sky's the Limit, Great View From Up Here, Fishy Business, Tactical Fishing, A Throwaway Joke, Very Very Frightening, Ol' Betsy, Who's the Pillager Now?, Two Birds One Arrow, Arbalistic, A Complete Catalogue, Voluntary Exile, Hero of the Village, Sticky Situation, Bee Our Guest, Total Beelocation, Those Were the Days, Hidden in the Depths, Who Is Cutting Onions?, Oh Shiny, This Boat Has Legs, War Pigs, Country Lode Take Me Home, Cover Me in Debris, Not Quite “Nine” Lives, Hot Tourist Destinations, Bullseye, Whatever Floats Your Goat, Wax On, Wax Off, The Cutest Predator, The Healing Power of Friendship, Glow and Behold!, Light as a Rabbit, Surge Protector, Is It a Bird?, Is It a Balloon?, Is It a Plane?, Caves and Cliffs, Feels like home, Star Trader, and Sound of Music.